DavidVollmers/Comfyg/README.md

 #### Configuration Values

 Configuration values are the most basic things for your program to work.
-Things which in most cases only need to be retrieved on startup.
+Values which in most cases only need to be retrieved on startup.
 For example the lifespan of issued tokens:

 ```shell
 comfyg add config "TokenLifespanInHours" "24"